OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 npm init
 ```

-This command will ask you for details about your project.
+This command will ask you for details about the project.
 For this very basic
 guide you can just press enter to accept the default values of each field.

 Now, we can initialize the ZeppelinOS project: